-Note - At the present time the section of the circuit provided by satellite (between earth stations) contributes approximately 10 000 pW0p (-50 dBm0p) of noise.
-Therefore, for the purpose of determining maintenance limits for noise measurement on leased circuits, the length of the section provided by satellite may be considered to be equivalent to 1000 km on Figure A-1/M.1020.
+Note - At the present time the section of the circuit provided by a satellite (between earth stations) employing FDM techniques contributes approximately $10\,000 \text{ pW0p}$ (-50 dBm0p) of noise.
+Therefore, for the purpose of determining maintenance limits for noise measurement on leased circuits, the length of this section may be considered to be equivalent to 1000 km in Figure A-1/M.1020.